logosfabula/crack-visualizer/updated_crack_meter_method.md

 ```

 ### Key Insight
-- **Up/Down measurements** → **Horizontal (X) position** of crack intersection
+- **Up/Down measurements** → **Horizontal (X) position** of red cross intersection (center)
-- **Left/Right measurements** → **Vertical (Y) position** of crack intersection
+- **Left/Right measurements** → **Vertical (Y) position** of red cross intersection (center)

-This mapping may seem counterintuitive, but it reflects how the crack's orientation determines where it intersects each boundary of the measurement grid.
+This mapping may seem counterintuitive, but it reflects how the crack's orientation determines where the red cross intersects each boundary of the measurement grid.

 ## Floor-Specific Movement Interpretations

-The same coordinate changes represent different physical movements depending on the floor level due to different meter orientations or installation setups:
+The same raw coordinate changes represent different physical movements depending on the floor level due to different meter orientations or installation setups:

-### Piano 1 (P1) - Standard Interpretation
+### Piano 1 (P1) - Standard Interpretation for this application
 - **Horizontal Movement (X-axis):**
   - **Negative X** = crack closing (wall segments moving toward each other)
   - **Positive X** = crack expanding (wall segments separating)